darrenstarr/InpliSubnetting/README.md

 Included in this repository are some useful macros for use with Excel to make IP subnetting a little easier

+## How to use

+### Windows

+1) Press Alt+F11 to open the Microsoft Visual Basic for Applications window and click "Insert" and then "Module".

+2) Paste the content of the script file (for example ipsubnettingmacros.txt) into the file.

+Now those functions should be available within the spreadsheet.

+In order to use these macros within a spreadsheet, the spreadsheet must be saved as "Excel Macro-Enabled Workbook".

 ## Example of changing bits in an IP address

 ### Before